The Sum of Encounters

 The ocean is the world, without partition and division, only depth and expanse.
 Because of its depth, it serves as a burial place.
 So if you point a camera at a mass of water, you get an opaque representation, of gods and languages and objects and songs, everything thrown in with bodies from the West African coast.
 The opacity of the sea is therefore its rich, dangerous promise.
 Some will drown, and some will reach harbor.

 Ingrid and Carin, while in Gorée Island, saw little boys jump from moored ferries into the sea, reaching for coins thrown by tourists.
 They fell into the water like flashes of light, sparkling when sunlight reflected from their wet skin.
 The little boys returned with coins between their teeth.
-This tradition dates back to at least the late nineteenth century, when Dakar was founded.
+This tradition dates back to at least the late 19th century, when Dakar was founded.
 In all this time, it is probable, no little boy has returned without a coin between his teeth.

 However deep the sea, the coin is fetched.